Singer Vehicle Design

-Singer Vehicle Design is an American company that modifies Porsche 911s.
-It was founded by Rob Dickinson, who is also known as former frontman and guitarist of the English rock band Catherine Wheel.
+Singer Vehicle Design is an American company that specializes in restoring and modifying Porsche 911s.
+It was founded by Rob Dickinson in 2009, who is also known as former frontman and guitarist of the English rock band Catherine Wheel.
 The company is based in Los Angeles, California.

 Name

-The name Singer Vehicle Design pays homage to noted Porsche engineer Norbert Singer as well as acknowledging Dickinson's previous career as a vocalist.
+The name "Singer Vehicle Design" pays homage to Porsche engineer Norbert Singer as well as acknowledging Dickinson's previous career as a vocalist.

-Motto

-The company's motto is "everything is important", a reference to their design philosophy in which no aspect of the car is overlooked and even the smallest details are enhanced.

-Products
+Models

+Classic Study

-The company's main product is a "re-imagined" 911, which is a heavily modified coupe or Targa Porsche 964.
+The company's main product is a "re-imagined" 911, which is a heavily modified coupe or targa Porsche 964.
+Singer's most well-known and sole model for 9 years, was originally simply known as the "Porsche 911 Reimagined by Singer".
+After the introduction of other models, it began to be referred to as the "Classic Study" model.

 Much of the bodywork is replaced with carbon fiber body panels and the engine is reworked by engine manufacturers such as Cosworth, Ed Pink Racing Engines and Williams to produce significantly more power.
 The long hood of the Porsche 911 classic replaces the shorter hood of the Porsche 964.
-Relocated fuel filler and oil filler caps are a nod to historic Porsche race cars.
-The tachometer is colored in Singer Orange and displays values up to 11, a reference to the up to 11 meme (though engine redline is 7,900 RPM).
-The price of a 911 re-imagined by Singer starts at over $475,000 and can reach $1.8 million.
-Examples have sold at auction for well over $1M.
-Many of the components are bespoke and/or motorsports-grade.
+Relocated fuel filler and oil filler caps are a nod to historic Porsche race cars, and many of the components are bespoke and/or motorsports-grade.
+The tachometer is often colored in Singer Orange and displays values up to 11, a reference to the up to 11 meme (though engine redline is 7,200 RPM, with 7,300 RPM limiter).

+The price of a 911 re-imagined by Singer starts at over $475,000.
+Examples have sold at auction for well over $1 million.

+Dynamics & Lightweighting Study

+Introduced in 2018 in partnership with Williams Advanced Engineering, the Dynamics & Lightweighting Study (DLS) features an all carbon fiber body with widened fenders, highly-tuned chassis and suspension engineering, and specially tuned motor built in partnership with Hanz Mezger.